dderyldowney/cmladsb/README.md

 ## Enhanced Code Editing Features

-Jupyter Lab support for LSP (Language Server Protocol) has been ebabled for tab completion in notebooks and Python files, powered by the Jedi Language Server.
+Jupyter Lab support for LSP (Language Server Protocol) has been enabled for tab completion in notebooks and Python files, powered by the Jedi Language Server.
 The CodeMirror extension is also enabled ensuring syntax highlighting and automatic addition of matching brackets and quotes as you type.

 ## Default Shell